I came to Hollywood for the health insurance.

 Something else, too, something I never anticipated.
 Writing for TV sharpened my prose skills.
 I believe my writing is leaner, my plotting tighter, my dialogue zippier.
 And let’s not forget those regular paychecks plus pension and health benefits.

 I have returned to the excruciating yet exhilarating task of storytelling with only the written word.
 Since Hollywood learned it could exist without my services, I’ve published four courtroom capers in the Solomon vs. Lord series.
 One of the books, The Deep Blue Alibi, was nominated for an Edgar Allan Poe award.
-I’ve written three more novels in the Jake Lassiter series.
-Last year, I brought Steve Solomon and Victoria Lord together with Jake Lassiter in Bum Rap, which was briefly the number one bestseller in the Amazon Kindle store.
-In June 2017, Bum Luck, the second in that new series, will be published by Thomas & Mercer.
+More recently I’ve written four novels that bring together squabbling law partners Steve Solomon and Victoria Lord with Jake Lassiter.
+First came Bum Rap, in which Lassiter defends Solomon in a murder trial.
+The courtroom novel was the number one overall bestseller out of nearly six million books in the Amazon Kindle store in July 2015.
+Bum Luck, the second in that combined series, was published in 2017 followed by Bum Deal in 2019 and Cheater’s Game in 2020.
+In Cheater’s Game, named one of the best legal thrillers of the year by Best-Thrillers.com, Lassiter tackles the true-to-life college admissions scandal.